 What is the meaning of MLM?

 The meaning of MLM is Multi Level Marketing and unless you live under a rock, you are probably being exposed to it in loads of ways, you just might not realise that is what it is.
-In short it is barely more than a pyramid scheme, except for the fact that a product or service is involved, instead of just being about a membership or recruitment fees.
+In short it is nothing more than a pyramid scheme just with a different name, except for the fact that a product or service is involved, instead of just being about a membership or recruitment fees.
 The people at the top receive commissions and income for anyone joining or making sales below them, so unless you manage to recruit a massive amount of people below you, you are unlikely to make any real money out of it, particularly with the amount of programmes that involve a joining fee or kit purchase up front.

-The problem with pyramid schemes is that they are not sustainable.
-Only the people at the very top actually make money.
+The problem with pyramid and MLM schemes is that they are not sustainable.
+Only the people at the very top, and who get involved early will actually make money.
 The more people who join, the more people below them will need to join to ensure that everyone makes their money, but eventually they will run out of a pool of recruits and most people will make a loss.

 Why do they have a bad name?

-They are also actively promoted, particularly on social media platforms as quick and easy money making opportunities.
+They are actively promoted, particularly on social media platforms, as quick and easy money making opportunities, and yet that really couldn’t be further from the truth.
 Like most things in life – if it seems too good to be true, it usually is.

 What about well known companies?

-Even well known companies like Avon and Ann Summers – in fact anything that refers to it’s “recruits” as distributors, promoters or consultants etc, are some form of MLM.
+Even well known companies like Avon, The Body Shop and Ann Summers (in fact anything that refers to it’s “recruits” as distributors, promoters or consultants etc) are some form of MLM.
 New brands and companies are cropping up all the time, and some of these are making the MLM name even worse than it was.

 Years ago I joined Stampin Up as I was really into crafts and things like that.
 It was a set price and you could choose up to a certain value of products for a reduced price and as there was more than that amount of stuff in the catalogue that I wanted, I joined up.
 I had no real intention of making money from it, apart from maybe sharing a catalogue with a friend or two, but once I joined I saw that there was so much more to it.
 You weren’t forced to make sales but the person who signed you up would encourage you to do so.
 Also as a “demonstrator” you could aim for rewards and even holidays for the top sales person, so I just kept my kit and let me “membership” lapse.
 I didn’t want to become a pushy sales person, and I wasn’t interested in signing other people up.